 As disclosed in note 4.6 c) to the Annual Accounts, Law 22/2015 on the Audit of Accounts establishes that non-audit services provided by the auditor must be less than 70% of the average fees paid for audit services for four consecutive years.
-In this regard, the amount of non-audit services rendered by the auditor of accounts (Ernst & Young, S.L.) amounts to 40% of the audit service fees invoiced during 2023 (33% for the Group).
+In this regard, the amount of non-audit services provided by the auditor (Ernst & Young, S.L.) over the fees invoiced for audit services rendered by the auditor during 2024 represents 37% (34% of the total audit services rendered by EY and other Group auditors).